 While your barrel sauna is designed for outdoor use, the construction plays an important part in keeping it water-tight.
 Properly installed, water will not drip into the sauna.
 However, over time water may seep between the staves due to the porous nature of softwood.
 This will not hurt the sauna and should quickly evaporate once the sauna heater is turned on.
-To further assist in waterproofing, apply silicon in and around the bitumen roofing (you may need to remove some layers).
+Timber is a natural product and is designed to move, shrink and grow with the elements.
+If your sauna has not been constructed correctly, you may find this movement occurs more frequently and on a larger scale.